Understanding Bond Returns

 Almost everything we’ve discussed up until now has left out a massively important part of the story – risk.
 You can’t have returns without taking on more risk (at least not any greater than the risk-free rate).
 And unfortunately, ignoring it does not make the risk go away.

-But understanding the risks that you face with bonds is actually pretty straightforward.
+But understanding the risks that you face with bonds is pretty straightforward.
 There are only two risk factors you need to pay attention to:

 • Interest Rate Risk (sometimes called “term” or “maturity” risk)